purcell/exec-path-from-shell/README.md

 run a shell during the login.
 Obviously this will lead to unexpected results when calling external utilities like `make` from Emacs.

-This library intends to work around this problem by copying important environment variables from the user's shell.
+This library works around this problem by copying important environment variables from the user's shell.

 Installation
 ------------